-The results appearing in Tables 4 and 5 reveal that DeepPerson significantly outperforms all comparison methods in terms of AUC, macro F score, precision, recall, and accuracy.
+Table 5 Evaluation of DeepPerson and Comparison Methods on myPersonality (Facebook) The results appearing in Tables 4 and 5 reveal that DeepPerson significantly outperforms all comparison methods in terms of AUC, macro F-score, precision, recall, and accuracy.
 These performance deltas are consistent across individual personality dimensions.
-DeepPerson outperforms the best comparison methods, namely AttRCNN (Xue et al. 2018), CNN-1 (Majumder et al. 2017), and PersonaBERT, by 5-15 percentage points across all measures.
+DeepPerson outperforms the best comparison methods, namely AttRCNN (Xue et al. 2018), CNN-1 (Majumder et al. 2017) and PersonaBERT, by 5 to 15 percentage points across all measures.
 Using IBM Personality Insights (i.e., the weakest comparison method) as a reference point for percentage lift in AUC, DeepPerson is +25% to +33% higher on the two data sets.
 This is nearly 13% to 20% relative percentage points higher than the best comparison methods, respectively.
-The Wilcoxon signed-rank tests reveal that DeepPerson's gains are significant, for instance, compared with CNN-1 (W = 0, p < 0.01 for EXT, NEU, CON, AGR, and OPN.
+The Wilcoxon signed-rank tests reveal that DeepPerson's gains are significant.
+For instance, compared to CNN-1 (W = 0, p < .01) for EXT, NEU, CON, AGR, and OPN.

-Although not depicted here, the results on the Essay data are comparable; DeepPerson significantly outperforms all comparison methods (see Online Appendix B).
-Finally, because our ultimate goal for downstream tasks is to try to approximate a user's personality dimensions (averaged over all document-level scores), we also report results for user-level approximation on PANDORA and myPersonality in Online Appendix B (Tables B3 and B4).
-DeepPerson attains Pearson's correlation values that are at least 10-18 points higher than the best comparison method, and mean square error (MSE) values that are also at least 10% lower.
-The results seem to support the efficacy of middleground frameworks that harness rich domain knowledge and context-relevant NLP theory in conjunction with powerful state of the art machine learning approaches.
+While not depicted here, the results on the Essay data are comparable - DeepPerson significantly outperforms all comparison methods (see Appendix B of the Online Supplement).
+Finally, since our ultimate goal for downstream tasks is to try to approximate a user's personality dimensions (averaged over all document-level scores), we also report results for user-level approximation on PANDORA and myPersonality in Appendix B (Tables B3/B4).
+DeepPerson attains Pearson's correlation values that are at least 10-18 points higher than the best comparison method, and MSE values that are also at least 10% lower.
+The results seem to support the efficacy of middle-ground frameworks that harness rich domain knowledge and context-relevant NLP theory in conjunction with powerful state of the art machine learning approaches.
 In the ensuing section, we use ablation analysis to show that the performance of DeepPerson is attributable to its key components that support the SFLT-based design guidelines: CNN-LSTM, wlpHAN, and SPDFiT.

-4.3.
-Ablation Analysis of SPDFiT
+4.3 Ablation Analysis of SPDFiT

 Two key components of DeepPerson are the wlpHAN attention network and the pseudo-labeling SPDFiT transfer learning method.
-To evaluate their additive impact on DeepPerson, we ran experiments where wlp-HAN was removed and SPDFiT was replaced with other baseline methods.
-The results on the PANDORA data are presented in Table 6; the myPersonality results can be found in Online Appendix B (Table B1).
+In order to evaluate their additive impact on DeepPerson, we ran experiments where wlpHAN was removed and SPDFiT was replaced with other baseline methods.
+The results on the PANDORA data are presented in Table 6 - the myPersonality results can be found in Appendix B (Table B1).
 DeepPerson devoid of wlpHAN appears as the first setting: CNN-LSTM (SPDFiT).
-The absence of wlpHAN does reduce AUC by about five percentage points (relative to the first row in Table 5), underscoring the importance of wlpHAN.
-The second and third settings depict Deep-Person with wlpHAN and SPDFiT removed.
-In these settings, the CNN-LSTMs were pretrained using the 1B Word benchmark collection (Chelba et al. 2013) before fine-tuning with the PANDORA training data, and in the case of row 2 (i.e., 1BWord+Sentiment140), further pretrained with the Sentiment140 corpus (Go et al. 2009).
-More details of the experiments are reported in Online Appendix I. We also report the basic descriptive statistics of the 1B Word and Sentiment140 corpora in Table I1 (Online Appendix I).
+The absence of wlpHAN does reduce AUC by about 5 percentage points (relative to the first row in Table 5), underscoring the importance of wlpHAN.
+The second and third settings depict DeepPerson with wlpHAN and SPDFiT removed.
+In these settings, the CNN-LSTMs were pre-trained using the 1B Word benchmark collection (Chelba et al. 2013) before fine-tuning with the PANDORA training data, and in the case of row two (i.e., 1BWord+Sentiment140), further pre-trained with the Sentiment140 corpus (Go et al. 2009).
+More details of the experiments are reported in Appendix I of the online supplement.
+We also report the basic descriptive statistics of the 1B Word and Sentiment140 corpora in Table II (Appendix I).